 IT skills are vital to all careers now, but a PA needs a wider range than the average career.
 Why is this the case?
-This is because a PA has a wide range of tasks and often has to adapt to different situation in order to ensure that all runs well.
-This means that you will need the range of IT skills to meet any issues.
+This is because a PA has a wide range of tasks and often has to adapt to different situations in order to ensure that all runs well.
+This means that you will need a range of IT skills to meet any issues.

 Firstly, a fundamental part of PA and EA work is being able to organise and prioritise.
-This means that you must be able to use Microsoft Outlook, and possibly Lotus Notes.
-It will depend on the company that you work on, as to which is most important.
+This means that you must be able to use Microsoft Outlook.
+It will depend on the company that you work for, as to which is most important.
 This means being able to use the diary and calendar function and the email management part to the highest level.

-PowerPoint is a fundamental programme for any PA who has to assist, edit or deliver presentation for themselves or on behalf of management.
-This is a programme that can really help you to produce high quality presentations.
-A good quality presentation can be seen by all in management at times, so this can really raise your profile and get you noticed for your high quality work.
+PowerPoint is a fundamental programme for any PA who has to assist, edit or deliver presentations for themselves or on behalf of management.
+This is a programme that can really help you to produce high-quality presentations.
+A good quality presentation can be seen by all in management at times, so this can really raise your profile and get you noticed for your high-quality work.
 This type of benefit should not be underestimated.